 dragged by the rat pizza or perhaps a bar on Fifth Avenue.
 Without further ado, let’s see what it’s got in store for us.

 Broadway’s ‘refrigerator’ was apparently not an expensive broken thermostat or a quirk of the aging building but what Letterman, the former tenured talk show host of The Late Show wanted, by design.
 Yes, it was Letterman’s call to freeze his audience so save your curses for him instead.
 But why?

 When I first got tickets to the Late Show, which also happened to be my first time at the Late Show under Colbert’s tenure, I noticed something on the ticket about temperature, on the same curious boat that brought some of you to this island.
-It said it was on the cooler end and we had to dress appropriately.
+It said it was on the cooler end and that we had to dress appropriately.
 The dress code then stated Broadway casual.
-I was more fixated on what ‘Broadway casuals’ meant, leaving little thought to the theatre’s environment.
-It was early into March and I had my trusty jacket on, so never bothered with carrying or putting on anything extra.
+I was more fixated on what “Broadway casuals” meant, leaving little thought to the theatre’s environment.
+It was still early into March and I had my trusty jacket on, so it never bothered me anyway.

 Apparently back in the 80s, Dave experimented with different temperatures on different shows.
 He tried 75 one day.
 65 another day.
 The day he went with 55, jokes really hit and from then on that was the temperature.

 The post also says Letterman would have the temperature as low as 50 before the audience came.
 This was probably to account for the additional heat they bought in.
 The cold temperature is said to have kept the crew and audience sharp, and the comedy fresh.
 But that may just be what Letterman told his fans because for all we know, it was already widely recognized at the time to be his go-to stock answer when questioned on the subject, according to a trivia quiz.